Methods for Creation and Linear Elastic Response Analysis of Packings of Semi-flexible Soft Polymer Chains: Introduction

 \section{Introduction}

 Glasses, grains, foams, sand, particulates, and colloidal suspensions are all examples of amorphous systems that undergo complicated phase transitions.
 These transitions have been studied extensively through simulations with packings of soft, athermal, frictionless spheres that interact through a one-sided contact potential.
 The success of this simplified model in furthering our understanding of glasses and jamming cannot be overstated~\cite{liu_jamming_1998,liu_jamming_2010,dagois-bohy_soft-sphere_2012,charbonneau_jamming_2015, charbonneau_universal_2016,lin_evidence_2016, morse_echoes_2017, dennis_jamming_2020}.
-However, many glassy systems are not comprised of soft spheres, but polymer chains that interact in more complex ways~\cite{ichihara_thermodynamic_1971, cangialosi_dynamics_2014, monnier_reaching_2021, wu_new_2021}.
+However, many glassy systems are not comprised of soft spheres, but molecules and polymer chains that interact in more complex ways~\cite{ichihara_thermodynamic_1971, cangialosi_dynamics_2014, monnier_reaching_2021, wu_new_2021}.

-While the use of soft sphere packings will not and should not subside in the future, I hope we can get further understand glassy systems if we begin simulating packings of soft chains of spheres.
+While the use of soft sphere packings will not and should not subside in the future, we can further our understanding of glassy systems if we begin simulating packings of soft chains of spheres.
 I show how this can be done through a simple modification to code for soft sphere simulations.

 The importance of polymer studies ranges from the biology of complex biomolecules such as proteins and chains of DNA~\cite{watson_molecular_1953, boyer_overview_2011, numata_how_2020} to the polyethylene that is omnipresent in our daily lives~\cite{royer_production_2018, ghatge_biodegradation_2020}.
 Packings of chains and polymers have been explored in experimental systems as well as in simulations~\cite{zou_packing_2009, barrat_molecular_2010,karayiannis_spontaneous_2012, hoy_jamming_2017, gartner_modeling_2019, mavrantzas_using_2021}.